stelzinga/MF/Management_Framework-Appendix.md

 - Clients: not in control of the company.
 It is possible that some Clients have a resilient setup as well.
 However, from the company's perspective this is transparent.
 - Staff: companies do in general not maintain 'spare' Staff.
 This means Staff availability is a dependency in most resilient setups i.e., if somehow the Staff is not available Operations may stop entirely!
 More on this later.

-The Components in the bottom part of the diagram are called *Secondary* i.e., *Secondary User Apps*, *Secondary Office*, etc. In the top part, the components are referred to as *Primary* i.e., *Primary User Apps*, *Primary Office*, etc. The Secondary components are often but not always a direct copy of the Primary Components.
+The Components in the bottom part of the diagram are called *Secondary* i.e., *Secondary User Apps*, *Secondary Office*, etc. In the top part, the Components are referred to as *Primary* i.e., *Primary User Apps*, *Primary Office*, etc. The Secondary Components are often but not always a direct (even if partial) copy of the Primary Components.
+For example, it is possible to have a "People Recovery Site" (effectively a Secondary Office) but alternatively, a company can choose to use Homeworking as Secondary Office.

 Instead of Primary/Secondary other combos are used e.g., Primary/Backup.
 It is important to note that both primary and secondary have a dependency on the same Public Infra.

-At this point, it is worthwhile reiterating that this is a *Conceptual Framework*.
-Modern technology has many forms of redundancy and some of such technologies simplify various aspects of the framework.
-Some of these simplifications will be discussed later.

 Often there is cross connectivity possible (not shown in the diagram).
 For example, the User Apps in the top part are often able to connect via a Network Component to the Server Apps in the bottom part.
 In such setups a variety of Connections becomes possible:
 - Primary User Apps ⇆ Primary Office
 - Primary User Apps  ⇆ Secondary Office (Staff connecting with remote access from backup office into User Apps in primary Office)